Dhrabi: Historical background

+from dangra family whose name was Allah Dita.
+Dharabi came into being after a war between them that was held in area known as purani dharab.

 Neighboring areas

 The adjoining areas include Dhari Anwal, Naka Kahoot, Bikhari Kalan, Balkasar, Bharpur, Thoa Bahadar, Mengen, Bhoun, Jhamrah, Dharokna, Kadhar, Kalar Kahar, pindi Gheb, Dudhial, Lilla, Bhera, Alipur Syedan, Karsal, Tuti bann, Nakka kahoot and Bhagwal.

 Present inhabitants

 Presently the Malik family, Rajgaan and Arain family and other casts are living in Dharabi.
 Malik family in this region stands out with their exceptional professional growth, most of them serve in the Armed forces.

 Language

 The inhabitants of Dharabi speak ‘Punjab’ primarily for the purpose of communicating.

 Population

 Dharabi is a moderate sized village where thousands of people live.

 Sources of earning

 About 70 per cent of the population of Dharabi relies on agriculture, natural resources and livestock as their major sources of earning livelihood.
 Though many villagers lack sufficient crops production, they fulfill their insufficiency by rearing livestock.

 Residence of the inhabitants

 Primitively the people of Dharabi used to live in cob houses but recently the trend has shifted.
 People now make well insulated-cemented houses.
 Other sources of income include selling firewood, grass and fodder, medicinal plants, fruits and vegetables grown by the people themselves.